TIGER SHARK EXPEDITION

 OUR HISTORY AT TIGER BEACH

 Through these shark feeds we have been able to document new shark behavior.
-Some which has never been seen before.
 From the unique semi-tonic behavior of the tiger sharks, to the extremely social and intelligent lemon sharks.
 We have witnessed so many amazing things with these animals.
-These sharks feeds have allowed us a sneak peak into their lives.
+These sharks feeds have allowed us a sneak peak into their secret lives.
 Most is behavior which was not previously known.
 Every time we visit this place we learn something new and we happily share this with you on these trips.

 YOUR NEXT MOVE